doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Learned about merging dataframes .
 Tried a few problems in it and was able to understand it quite well.

 **Thoughts:**  Couldn't do much progress today, so that's a bit disappointing.
 The learning streak is on though.

+# 100 Days Of Code - Log

+### Day 16: June 10, 2020

+**Today's Progress**: Learned about groupby function in pandas and tried  learn how to write idiomatic pandas codes.
+Tried a few problems in it but there's still some grey area.

+**Thoughts:**  Not a bad day but couldn't give more time to coding and was stuck with the theoretical stuff mostly.